TeaSitta/AI-Horde-Worker/README.md

 RUNTIME IS CURRENTLY A WORK IN PROGRESS

 # Running
+After starting the bridge your worker should be in maintenance mode.

+If your KoboldAI inference API is reachable you should see `This worker has been put into maintenance mode by its owner (403)` in the console.

+Press m to exit maintenance mode, this may take a few moments after first starting the bridge.

 ## Linux
 From the AI-Horde-Worker directory, run either `horde-scribe-bridge.sh` or `python horde-scribe-bridge.py`